Linuxfabrik/monitoring-plugins/check-plugins/apache-httpd-security/README.md

 7 of 16 checks failed.

 Recommendations:
-* WebDAV modules: Comment out the `LoadModule` lines for `mod_dav`, `mod_dav_fs` and `mod_dav_lock`.
+* WebDAV modules: Deactivate the `LoadModule` lines for `mod_dav`, `mod_dav_fs` and `mod_dav_lock`.
 Accepted here?
 Exclude it with --ignore='WebDAV modules'.
-* Status module: Comment out the `LoadModule` line for `mod_status` unless the module feeds your monitoring.
+* Status module: Deactivate the `LoadModule` line for `mod_status` unless the module feeds your monitoring.
 Accepted here?
 Exclude it with --ignore='Status module'.
-* Autoindex module: Comment out the `LoadModule` line for `mod_autoindex` so a directory without an index file stops listing its content.
+* Autoindex module: Deactivate the `LoadModule` line for `mod_autoindex` so a directory without an index file stops listing its content.
 Accepted here?
 Exclude it with --ignore='Autoindex module'.
-* Proxy modules: Comment out the `LoadModule` lines for the `mod_proxy` family unless the host really is a reverse proxy.
+* Proxy modules: Deactivate the `LoadModule` lines for the `mod_proxy` family unless the host really is a reverse proxy.
 Accepted here?
 Exclude it with --ignore='Proxy modules'.
-* User directories module: Comment out the `LoadModule` line for `mod_userdir` so home directories stop being served.
+* User directories module: Deactivate the `LoadModule` line for `mod_userdir` so home directories stop being served.
 Accepted here?
 Exclude it with --ignore='User directories module'.
-* Info module: Comment out the `LoadModule` line for `mod_info`; it exposes the whole configuration, including credentials of other modules.
+* Info module: Deactivate the `LoadModule` line for `mod_info`; it exposes the whole configuration, including credentials of other modules.
 Accepted here?
 Exclude it with --ignore='Info module'.
-* Basic and digest auth: Comment out the `LoadModule` lines for `mod_auth_basic` and `mod_auth_digest`.
+* Basic and digest auth: Deactivate the `LoadModule` lines for `mod_auth_basic` and `mod_auth_digest`.
 Accepted here?
 Exclude it with --ignore='Basic and digest auth'.

 Check Name              !
 Result                                                                    !
 State
 ------------------------+---------------------------------------------------------------------------+----------